PARSE-team/PARSE/README.md

+# IMPORTANT UPDATE (03/03/2021):
+PARSE v1.0 is officially ready as of March 3, 2021.
+Any versions of the repository prior to this date are missing key documentation and have known software bugs.
+For more info, please check the commit logs or contact the developer at paulsirri@gmail.com

 ## PARSE: Processing & Analysis for Radio Science Experiments
 ##### Elizabeth M. Palmer, Paul Sirri, Essam Heggy
 ###### University of Southern California, Department of Electrical and Computer Engineering